 The big banks are lobbying for more taxes against credit unions.
 That could tax some credit unions out of existence, wiping out your choice to belong to a cooperative financial institution.
 Learn the truth about how the credit union corporate tax exemption benefits working families, and download resources to help you send a message to Congress: "Don't tax my credit union!"

 Interested in joining a credit union?
 You’re probably qualified to join one of the Northwest's consumer-oriented financial cooperatives.
 We can help you figure out which credit unions you’re eligible for.

-At a credit union you can take out a loan or save for your dream car, but as volunteer-run financial cooperatives we are fundamentally different than other types of financial institutions.
+At a credit union you can take out a loan or save for your dream car, but as member-driven financial cooperatives we are fundamentally different than other types of financial institutions.
 Learn more about the credit union difference.

 Savvy consumers are able to make wise financial decisions concerning the loans they choose, the insurance they buy, and whether they save for college and retirement.
 Learn more about budgeting, saving for retirement, home buying, and protecting yourself from financial scams.